 Major Northeast and Mid-Atlantic Amtrak train routes (www.amtrak.com) run out of Penn Station, just 20 minutes away.

 With taxis in constant rotation and nearby subway stops plentiful, a car is more trouble than it's worth.
 However, for those driving, the hotel does have valet parking for $65 (tax excluded) a day for a sedan and $75 (tax excluded) a day for an SUV.

 Worth getting out of bed for

 Hudson Square (or West SoHo) was once known as the printmaking distict and it now borders SoHo, New York's downtown shopping district crowded with tourists and fashion-shoot-ready locals.
 You’ll find everything from familiar mall monikers and a robust showing of independent boutiques, too.
-For quirky gifts, fine jewellery and curiosities for the home, pop by Michele Varian on Howard Street (+1 212 343 0033).
-You don’t have to be swept up in the New York surf craze to dress the part – cruise by the Saturdays Surf NYC (+1 212 966 7875) flagship store on Crosby Street for the latest in shore-to-SoHo fashion.
+For quirky gifts, fine jewellery and curiosities for the home, pop by Michele Varian on Howard Street.
+You don’t have to be swept up in the New York surf craze to dress the part – cruise by the Saturdays Surf NYC flagship store on Crosby Street for the latest in shore-to-SoHo fashion.
 Also, grab a potent espresso from the in-store coffee bar, too.
 The Whitney Museum of American Art has a wildly diverse collection of contemporary works and panoramic views from its top floor and terrace.
 After a cultured stroll around, hop onto the High Line to admire New York's eye-catching rabble of architectural styles; check to see what artwork is showing along the route and if any performances are taking place.